chrisjrob/chrisjrob.github.io/ltsp/ltsp5-install.md

     /dev/cciss/c0d0p9      6728280    293660   6092840   5% /usr
     /dev/cciss/c0d0p10     2885780    256356   2482836  10% /var

-With an LTSP system it is sensible to have a separate /opt partition; it doesn't need to be as large as this, but I choose to use /opt for my virtual machines, 10 GB should be adequate.
-On servers it is sensible to have separate /usr, /var and /tmp file systems.
-The /srv is simply going to be for shared documents - so your requirements may be different - perhaps you have a NAS for that purpose.
-A separate /home is recommended for all systems.
-The /tmp partition here is HUGE, this is because I will be installing a virtualised Windows server using KVM in snapshot mode, which uses /tmp for working files; you should be able to get away with 0.5 GB.
-Lastly the /rescue partition is optional, it should be a mirrored copy of /boot and then should be removed from /etc/fstab, as a rescue partition.
+With an LTSP system it is sensible to have a separate `/opt` partition; it doesn't need to be as large as this, but I choose to use `/opt` for my virtual machines, 10GB should be adequate.
+On servers it is sensible to have separate `/usr`, `/var` and `/tmp` file systems.
+The `/srv` is simply going to be for shared documents - so your requirements may be different - perhaps you have a NAS for that purpose.
+A separate `/home` is recommended for all systems.
+The `/tmp` partition here is HUGE, this is because I will be installing a virtualised Windows server using KVM in snapshot mode, which uses `/tmp` for working files; you should be able to get away with 0.5GB.
+Lastly the `/rescue` partition is optional, it should be a mirrored copy of `/boot` and then should be removed from `/etc/fstab`, as a rescue partition.

 ### Installing Debian